Men's Ooks hockey team enters hall of fame

 The 1984-85 Ooks men’s hockey team will be inducted into the Alberta Sports Hall of Fame, more than 3 decades after completing a perfect season, a rarity in any sport.

-The announcement was made this morning, with the induction to take place May 26 in Calgary at the Alberta Sports Hall of Fame and Museum.
+The announcement was made this morning, with the induction to take place May 26 in Red Deer at the Alberta Sports Hall of Fame and Museum.
 This adds to accolades that include induction into the Alberta Hockey Hall of Fame in 2012 and the NAIT Athletics Wall of Fame in 2007.

 “It’s hard to put in perspective,” says Cleo Rowein (Air Conditioning Engineering Technology '84, Sheet Metal Worker '85. ), the team’s starting goalie.